aquasecurity/tracee/docs/docs/overview.md

 In this section you can find the complete reference documentation for all of the different features and settings that Tracee has to offer.

-!!!
-Note
-    We have recently transitioned to a new architecture and user-experience, as detailed [here](https://github.com/aquasecurity/tracee/discussions/2499), and the documentation has been updated accordingly.

 ## Why Choose Tracee?

 Tracee stands out from other security and observability tools through several key differentiators: